-It also contains iron, zinc Vitamin A and C.
+It also contains iron, zinc, and vitamins A and C.

 3. Nan Baby Food

-Nan Baby Food provides your baby with a balanced and high-quality nutrition.
-It contains skimmed milk, vegetable oil, coconut oil, sunflower oil and fish oil.
+Nan Baby Food provides your baby with balanced and high-quality nutrition.
+It contains skimmed milk, vegetable oil, coconut oil, sunflower oil, and fish oil.
 It is also a rich source of essential vitamins and minerals.

 In terms of cost, the Nan Baby Cereal is slightly higher compared to the other baby cereals on our list.
 A 400g pack of Nan Cereal ranges between N2800 and N3500 while a pack of 12 can be as high as N34,000.

 Thankfully, the high cost comes at an advantage, this cereal can be prepared and ready to eat in less than five minutes.